The amazing ingredients in green tea! The secret to cancer prevention and Helicobacter pylori eradication

 - The action of carcinogens promotes the transformation of cells into cancer.

-1. Fighting against active oxygen: The antioxidant effects of Japanese tea
+1. Fighting against free radicals: The antioxidant properties of green tea

 First of all, green tea is rich in vitamins A, C, and E, which neutralize the active oxygen generated in the body and prevent cell oxidation.